aerickt/lapwing-for-beginners/src/Chapter-13.md

 * probability `PROB/-BLT`
   - `-B` key overlaps in both strokes
 * humble `HUPL/-BL`
-  - `-B` key in the second stroke overlaps with the `-PL` chord in the first stroke
+  - `-L` key in the second stroke overlaps with the `-PL` chord in the first stroke
 * omelet `OPL/-LT`
   - `-L` key overlaps in both strokes